bandaloo/merge-pass/README.md

 // let's create our first effect

-const brightness = new MP.Brightness(["uBrightness", 0.0]);

-// we could have done `new MP.Brightness(0.0)` but but we wrapped it in another
-// list to make that value a uniform and give it a name. the package comes with
-// type information for these tuples. basically, a `Float` is either just a
-// number or `[string, number]` and the same goes with vectors; a `Vec2` is
-// either `[number, number]` or `[string, [number, number]]`. you would omit the
-// name if you didn't need to change that value dynamically; the generated code
-// will also be also little more efficient

-// the blur will pingpong between two textures 3 times for a stronger effect

-const blur = new MP.Blur(["uBlur", [1, 1]]).repeat(3);

-// we don't need to adjust the grain level dynamically so we pass in an unnamed value

 const grain = new MP.Grain(0.1);

+// by default, we will not be able to change the grain level in the above
-// we attach a uniform for the hue effect so we can rotate it over time
+// effect; if we want the value to be a uniform so we can change it, we could
+// wrap it in a list and include a name like this:

 const hueAdd = new MP.HueAdd(["uHue", 0]);

+// we can leave off the name and still make the value mutable. in the line
+// below, we could have done `MP.Blur(["uBlur", [1, 0]])` but we did it this
+// way instead:

+const horizontalBlur = new MP.Blur([[1, 0]]);

+// `repeat` returns an `EffectLoop` that repeats the effect the given amount of times

+const horizontalBlurLoop = horizontalBlur.repeat(2);

+// let's also create a vertical blur and a loop that repeats it twice

+const verticalBlur = new MP.Blur([[0, 1]]);

+const verticalBlurLoop = verticalBlur.repeat(2);

+// let's put both of these blurs into a loop that repeats twice

+const totalBlurLoop = new EffectLoop([horizontalBlurLoop, verticalBlurLoop], {
+  num: 2,
+  func: (pass) => {
+    // `func` is optional, but it lets you pass in a callback that does
+    // something (like change a uniform) on each loop. this particular function
+    // doesn't do anything. `pass` increments from zero on every loop. this is
+    // useful internally; it's okay if you never find a use for this as a user },
+});

-// create the merger with your source canvas
+// create the merger with your source canvas and target rendering context

-const merger = new MP.Merger(
+const merger = new MP.Merger([totalBlurLoop, hueAdd, grain], sourceCanvas, gl, {
-  [blur, hueAdd, grain, brightness], sourceCanvas, gl
-);
+  minFilterMode: "linear", // could also be "nearest"
+  maxFilterMode: "linear", // could also be "nearest"
+  edgeMode: "clamp", // cloud also be "wrap"
+});

-// this particular merger will have compiled two webgl program. the blur pass is
+// in this example, the merger will compile the `hueAdd` effect and the `grain`
-// in its own program since it needs to sample its neighbors on multiple passes.
-// the last three effects can be smashed together into a single shader (look at
+// effect into a single program, since they can be done in one pass by a single
+// shader

+// you can leave off the options object at the end. in this example, the options
+// object being passed in is actually just the default values, so it would be
-// the console for the generated code)
+// the same if you simply got rid of the last argument

 // instead of a canvas for the source, you can pass anything of type
 // `TexImageSource`, which includes: `ImageBitmap | ImageData | HTMLImageElement
 // | HTMLCanvasElement | HTMLVideoElement | OffscreenCanvas` so it is actually
 // pretty flexible

-// let's draw something interesting and kick off a draw loop
+// let's draw something interesting and kick of a draw loop

 let steps = 0;